OmkarSagar/automated-stock-scraper/README.md

 # Automated Stock Scraper
-Automated python script for scraping QQQ stock specific variables from Charles Schwab every 10 minutes for a desired interval of time.
+This python script scrapes the following variables for a highlighted stock using brokerage services of **Charles Schwab**.